amartinson193/UU_CS6350/README.md

 Least Mean Squares
 ------------------

-This is an implementation of a random forest algorithm for CS6350 at University of Utah in Spring 2019.
-Utilizes decision trees built in the ID3 framework on random attribute sets on bagged samples from the training data set.
+This is an implementation of a least mean squares algorithm for CS6350 at University of Utah in Spring 2019.

 Build Hypothesis
 ~~~~~~~~~~